Birkenhead, New Zealand: Local government

 The first local government in the area was the North Shore Highway District, which began operating in 1868 and administered roading and similar projects across the North Shore.
 From 1876, Birkenhead was also a part of the Takapuna Riding of Waitemata County; a large rural county north and west of the city of Auckland.
 In 1884 the Birkenhead Road District split from the North Shore Highway District.

 On 12 April 1888, with only 330 ratepayers the Birkenhead Road District became the Borough of Birkenhead, one of the earliest boroughs of Auckland.
 The borough had a mayor and a local council, and was able to make more decisions on how to invest in the area.
 After 90 years due to major growth in the mid-20th century, Birkenhead became a city on 15 March 1978, with a population of 20,000 people.
 In 1989, Birkenhead was merged into the North Shore City.
 North Shore City was amalgamated into Auckland Council in November 2010.

-Within the Auckland Council, Birkenhead is a part of the Kaipātiki local government area governed by the Kaipātiki Local Board.
+Within Auckland Council, Birkenhead is a part of the Kaipātiki Local Board.
 It is a part of the North Shore ward, which elects two councillors to the Auckland Council.